pingcap/dumpling/docs/en/user-guide.md

 # Dumpling manual

-[Dumpling](https://github.com/pingcap/dumpling) is a tool that supports exporting data from MySQL/TiDB as SQL or CSV files.
+**Dumpling** is a tool and a Go library for creating SQL dump (CSV/SQL format) from a MySQL-compatible database.

-It's designed to replace [Mydumper](https://github.com/pingcap/mydumper), so you can learn its basic usage from Mydumper.
+It is intended to replace `mysqldump` and `mydumper` when targeting TiDB, as a result, its basic usage is similar to Mydumper.
 Of course, we didn't make a replica of Mydumper, so there are difference between them.

 The following table lists main parameters of dumpling.